Regardless of how experienced you are in real estate, at some point you might have wondered if buying a foreclosure in Ohio is a good idea.

 If you want to find a realtor with foreclosure expertise in Ohio, try a free service like Clever.
 Clever will match you with top-performing agents in your area.
 You could even get cash back when you close on your home!

 Finding an agent through Clever is completely free, and there's no pressure to commit.
 Simply fill out the form below to compare agent recommendations.

 3. Find foreclosed homes in Ohio

-We recommend you seriously consider auctions only if you're experienced in real estate, have substantial cash reserves, and are willing to take the risk of buying a home site unseen.
+Seriously consider auctions only if you're experienced in real estate, have substantial cash reserves, and are willing to take the risk of buying a home sight unseen.

 4. Tour foreclosures in person

-When touring a property, you'll want to look for any red flags that rule it out.
+When touring a property, look for red flags.
 These might include significant damage to the foundation, evidence of harmful substances, or multiple distressed properties in the area.
-You can get an inspection later to give a more comprehensive idea of issues with the property, but this initial visit will tell you if it's even worth pursuing.
+You can get an inspection later to get a more comprehensive idea of issues with the property, but this initial visit will tell you if it's even worth pursuing.

-If you're an investor, you should probably have a contractor come out during or after your visit to provide an assessment of how much work they think needs to be done and what it will cost.
-This is crucial for determining the after repair value (ARV) of the home which can help you determine your potential profit when reselling the home.
+If you're an investor, you should probably have a contractor assess how much work they think needs to be done on the home and what it'll cost.
+This step is crucial for determining the after repair value (ARV) of the home, which can help you determine your potential profit when reselling the home.

 5. Submit an offer